-Osun monarch cautions National Assembly against sack of service chiefs – The Sun Nigeria
+Osun monarch cautions National Assembly against sack of Service Chiefs – The Sun Nigeria

-The Olowu of Kuta, Osun State, Oba Adekunle Makama, has cautioned the National Assembly and Nigerians against the recent call for the removal of Nigeria’s service chiefs.
+The Olowu of Kuta, Osun State, Oba Adekunle Makama, has cautioned the National Assembly and Nigerians against the recent call for the removal of the nation’s service chiefs.

-Oba Makama declared that what the country needed in the current insecurity challenges bedevilling it was a holistic appraisal to find lasting solutions but not the removal of the service chiefs.
+Oba Makama declared that what the country needed in the current insecurity challenges bedeviling it was a holistic appraisal to find lasting solutions but not the removal of service chiefs.

 “The nation cannot afford to take a step forward and two backward in the fight against the insurgency,” the monarch said.

-The monarch also expressed the need to develop the Sambisa Forest for mechanised farming.
+The monarch also harped on the need to develop the Sambisa Forest for mechanized farming.

 He expressed worries that leaving the forest fallow for too long would pave way for insurgents’ return to the enclave where they would continue their deadly activities.